 The goal was to keep people into the store, by using flashy and creative ad campaigns, and then to keep them there as long as possible, which Mr. Selfridge successfully accomplished by creating such things as a library, reading and writing rooms, special reception rooms for French, German, American and “Colonial” customers, a First Aid Room, and a Silence Room, with soft lights and deep chairs.
 Selfridge also managed to get the number “1” as its phone number, so all someone had to do was dial that number to get connected to a Selfridges operator.

-Another addition by Mr. Selfridge, and something we still see today, was creation a “Bargain Basement” which was targeted at thrifty housewives but had merchandise as carefully displayed as higher end items.
+Another addition by Mr. Selfridge, and something we still see today, was the creation of a “Bargain Basement” which was targeted at thrifty housewives but had merchandise as carefully displayed as higher-end items.
 If you think stores like Target were the first to make cheap chic, think again.

 Looking at the retail landscape as it is today, with much of these revolutionary shopping strategies and “retail theater” created by Mr. Selfridge still in place, despite the fact that many of them have been grossly diluted and are dusty and dated, I can’t help but wonder what Mr. Selfridge would do to change things up, yet again.